fossabot/grenadier/packages/web/src/form/README.md

 #### onSubmit

-The `onSubmit` prop accepts a function name or anonymous function to be called *if* validation is successful.
-This function will be called with a single object containing name/value pairs of all *Redwood form helper* fields in your form.
+The `onSubmit` prop accepts a function name or anonymous function to be called _if_ validation is successful.
+This function will be called with a single object containing name/value pairs of all _Grenadier form helper_ fields in your form.
 Meaning if you mix `<input>` and `<TextField>` form fields, only `<TextField>` names/values will be present.

 Behind the scenes the handler given to `onSubmit` is given to [react-hook-form](https://react-hook-form.com/api#handleSubmit)'s `handleSubmit` function.

 #### validation

-The `validation` prop accepts an object containing options for react-hook-form, which Redwood's `<Form>` is a simple wrapper around.
+The `validation` prop accepts an object containing options for react-hook-form, which Grenadier's `<Form>` is a simple wrapper around.
 See the [useForm](https://react-hook-form.com/api#useForm) for the full list of options.

 The object given to `validation` is forwarded to `useForm` behind the scenes when creating the form.
 For example, to validate your form fields when the user leaves a field instead of waiting for them to click the submit button: